lfgajdem/ssh/README.md

 </figure>

 > [!IMPORTANT]
-> Do not use default usernames such as "root," "admin," or "administrator."
+> Do not grant access to usernames such as "root," "admin," or "administrator."

 <figure>
   <figcaption><sub>Fig.2 A successful connection to the server has been established.</sub></figcaption>